hiliuyin/CPPPrimer5thEdition/EffectiveModernCpp/RvalueReferencesMoveSematicsAndPerfectForwarding.md

 本质上，这些API利用了`perfect forwarding`，能够直接在容器中构造对象，而无需有临时对象和拷贝对象的开销。
 毕竟即使再聪明的编译器，使用`insert()`和`push_back()`的拷贝/移动的开销总归无法避免。

+- What are rvalues, lvalues, xvalues, glvalues, and prvalues?
+ + An lvalue (so-called, historically, because lvalues could appear on the left-hand side of an assignment expression) designates a function or an object.
+[Example: If E is an expression of pointer type, then *E is an lvalue expression referring to the object or function to which E points.
+As another example, the result of calling a function whose return type is an lvalue reference is an lvalue.]
+ + An xvalue (an “eXpiring” value) also refers to an object, usually near the end of its lifetime (so that its resources may be moved, for example).
+An xvalue is the result of certain kinds of expressions involving rvalue references.
+[Example: The result of calling a function whose return type is an rvalue reference is an xvalue.]
+ + A glvalue (“generalized” lvalue) is an lvalue or an xvalue.
+ + An rvalue (so-called, historically, because rvalues could appear on the right-hand side of an assignment expression) is an xvalue, a temporary object or subobject thereof, or a value that is not associated with an object.
+ + A prvalue (“pure” rvalue) is an rvalue that is not an xvalue.
+[Example: The result of calling a function whose return type is not a reference is a prvalue] expressions
+          /     \
+         /       \
+        /         \
+    glvalues   rvalues
+      /  \       /  \
+     /    \     /    \
+    /      \   /      \
+lvalues   xvalues   prvalues

 - Important rvalue reference properties:
  + For overload resolution, lvalues prefer binding to lvalue references and rvalues prefer binding to rvalue references.
 Hence why temporaries prefer invoking a move constructor / move assignment operator over a copy constructor / assignment operator.
  + rvalue references will implicitly bind to rvalues and to temporaries that are the result of an implicit conversion. i.e. float f = 0f; int&& i = f; is well formed because float is implicitly convertible to int; the reference would be to a temporary that is the result of the conversion.